 This agreement shall remain in effect from July 1, 2022 up to and including June 30, 2025.
-The Association and District agree that either party may notify the other party in writing no later than January 15, 2023, regarding the reopening of negotiations on salary and benefits and up to two (2) additional articles for the 2023-2024 school year and the District and Association agree that either party may notify the other party in writing no later than January 15, 2024, regarding the reopening of negotiations on salary and benefits and up to two (2) additional articles for the 2024-2025 school year."
+The Association and District agree that either party may notify the other party in writing no later than January 15, 2023, regarding the reopening of negotiations on salary and benefits and up to two (2) additional articles for the 2023-2024 school year and the District and Association agree that either party may notify the other party in writing no later than January 15, 2024, regarding the reopening of negotiations on salary and benefits and up to two (2) additional articles for the 2023-2024 school year and the District and Association agree that either party may notify the other party in writing no later than January 15, 2024, regarding the reopening of negotiations on salary and benefits and up to two (2) additional articles for the 2024-2025 school year."